Flemish Parliament: International affairs

 states or member states of a federation.
 This competence includes development cooperation and foreign trade.

 Procedure

-A regular legislative session starts in September, when the Government presents its "September Declaration" (Septemberverklaring), a kind of State of the Union.
+A regular legislative session starts in September, when the Government presents its "September Declaration" (Septemberverklaring), a practice based on the speech from the throne.
 Plenary sessions are usually held on Wednesdays.

 The Flemish Parliament largely functions like its federal, community and regional counterparts, mutatis mutandis.
 Bills are usually introduced by the Government (ontwerp van decreet), but members of parliament can also propose bills (voorstel van decreet or private member's bill).
 Bills are first considered in committee, after which they are put to a vote in the plenary.
 Votes are usually recorded electronically.
 For example, during the 2009–14 legislature, 407 government bills were adopted, while only 102 private member's bills were made law.